luisi-at/C89_to_MIPS_1_Compiler/README.md

   * Void function calls
   * Global Variables, implementing precidence with local variables

+The repo has been left in a 'working state' but with all final changes merged into Master.
+Just to reflect the evolution of the code and the development process, thought it was a nice thing to do.

 Alexander Luisi at Imperial College London

 March 2017